stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 out by the walls of unconsciousness, and for a time the night ocean was banished from a sleeping mind.

-  Morning brought an enfeebled sun&mdash;a sun like that which men will see when the earth is old, if there are any men left: a sun more weary than the shrouded, moribund sky.
+  Morning brought an enfeebled sun--a sun like that which men will see when the earth is old, if there are any men left: a sun more weary than the shrouded, moribund sky.
 Faint echo of its old image, Phoebus strove to pierce the ragged, ambiguous clouds as I awoke, at moments sending a wash of pale gold rippling across the northwestern interior of my house, at others waning till it was only a luminous ball, like some incredible plaything forgotten on the celestial lawn.
-After a while the falling rain&mdash;which must have continued throughout the previous night&mdash;succeeded in washing away those vestiges of purple cloud which had been like the ocean-cliffs in an old fairy-tale.
+After a while the falling rain--which must have continued throughout the previous night--succeeded in washing away those vestiges of purple cloud which had been like the ocean-cliffs in an old fairy-tale.
 Cheated alike of the setting and rising sun, that day merged with the day before, as if the intervening storm had not ushered a long darkness into the world, but had swollen and subsided into one long afternoon.
 Gaining heart, the furtive